sergeobally/Kubernetes/README.md

-# devopsTraining
+# devops
-Mainly use for my devOps training
+- It contains different small apps build with devops tools
-It will contain mainly config files and command to run in order to deploy architectures and automatisation with Docker, Kubernetes, Terraform ....
+- All about architectures and automatisation with Docker, Kubernetes, Terraform ....